jehugaleahsa/FlatFiles/README.md

 The `FixedLengthSchema` class is the same as the `SeparatedValueSchema` class, except it associates a `Window` to each column.
 A `Window` records the `Width` of the column in the file.
 It also allows you to specify the `Alignment` (left or right) in cases where the value doesn't fill the entire width of the column (the default is left aligned).
 The `FillCharacter` property can be used to say what character is used as padding.
 You can also set the `TruncationPolicy` to say whether to chop off the front or the end of values that exceed their width.

 *Note* Some fixed-length files may have columns that are not used.
 The fixed-length schema doesn't provide a way to specify a starting index for a column.
-Simply define "ignored" columns (probably `StringColumn`s) for gaps in the input file.
+Look at the **Ignored Fields** section below to learn about ways to to handle this.

 ## SeparatedValueReader
 If you are working with delimited files, such as comma-separated (CSV) or tab-separated (TSV) files, you will want to use the `SeparatedValueReader` class.
 The constructor accepts a combination of a `TextReader`, a `SeparatedValueSchema` object and/or a `SeparatedValueOptions` object.